-- 1. The product should have been evaluated and listed as a WHO Prequalified Product including the WHO PQ collaborative registration procedure between WHO and the Authority. - 2.
-The product should have been registered by a WHO transitional listed Authority - 3.
-The product should have been jointly evaluated and listed as an output of the East African Community (EAC).
+- a) The product should have been evaluated and listed as a WHO Prequalified Product including the WHO PQ collaborative registration procedure between WHO and the Authority. - b) The product should have been approved by Stringent regulatory authorities. - c) The product should have been registered by a WHO listed Authorities (WLAs) and WHO transitional Listed Authorities (B category).